High-contrast random composites: homogenisation framework and new spectral phenomena

-where $g$ is as before.
-Clearly, the sets $U$ satisfy the cone condition uniformly (\ie with the cone parameters depending only on $\gamma$).
+where $g$ is as above.
+Clearly, the sets $U$ satisfy the cone condition uniformly (i.e. with the cone parameters depending only on $\gamma$).
 It is well known (see \cite{BC} and e.g. \cite{Adams}) that in this case the Poincar\'e inequality

 and the Sobolev inequality